chubberlisk/website/README.md

 ## 📘 About the project

-This is the personal website for Wen Ting Wang.
-Admittedly, it's gone through a number of versions, see [previous version that's built using Gatsby](https://github.com/chubberlisk/chubberlisk.github.io).
+This is the personal website for Wen Ting Wang, see [previous version that's built using Gatsby](https://github.com/chubberlisk/chubberlisk.github.io).

 ### 🧱 Built with